 Burnham Hillside Bowls Club Policy statement in its Constitution reads as follows:

 BHBC acknowledge that safeguarding is everybody's responsibility and are committed to prevent abuse and neglect through safeguarding the welfare of all members involved in bowls and its club.
 Physical and mental health, well-being, ability, disability and need for care and support can affect a person's resilience.
-We recognise that some people experience barriers, for example, communication in raising concerns or seek help.
+We recognise that some people experience barriers, for example, communication in raising concerns or seeking help.
 We recognise that all these factors can vary at different points in people's lives.

 All categories of Bowls England membership, as a qualification of membership, must adopt the Safeguarding Policies and Guidelines (or any subsequent policy) as approved by Bowls England.
 This requirement must be included in all club and county constitutions.